amal-araweelo/34338_exercises/README.md

-# Exercises in the course 34338_exercises
+# Exercises in the course 34338 Telecommunication
 *Doxygen has not been implemented yet for these exercises yet*

 ## Structure